 The FDP managed to more than triple the number of GPs working in Gert Sibande from 10 to 35 in just four months.

 FDP managing director Dr Gustaaf Wolvaardt said his organisation had used “social media platforms and out website, but more than 50 percent of recruitment was word of mouth”.

 He said the FDP’s tender agreement with the National Department of Health was to appoint at least 150 doctors in the nine of the 10 NHI districts, which they had achieved.

 Centralisation may not be a long-term solution

-Meanwhile, Professor Alex van der Heever from the School of Public and Development Management at Wits University has called on government to restructure governance and boost primary healthcare services before rolling out NHI. [quote float= right]“At the moment we have no drips at this clinic, meaning if a patient can come in here bleeding I won’t be able to help them”
+Meanwhile, Professor Alex van der Heever from the School of Public and Development Management at Wits University has called on government to restructure governance and boost primary healthcare services before rolling out NHI.

 “The government needs to start working from the bottom up.
 Right now they think that by centralising everything all the problems are resolved, but they are wrong,” he said.

 According to Statistics South Africa’s General Household Survey, about 60 percent of the population use local clinics, 24 percent use private GPs, and nine percent use public hospitals for their first consultation.